 TO SATISFY YOU, THE ALBUM.....

-And, just so you don't think I am out for myself, here is a link to an interview conducted by one Trevor McShane.
+And, just so you don't think I am out for myself, conducted by one Trevor McShane.
 Had I been aware, I might have asked to use a few of his quotes.
 It is worth a read, for sure.
 Here is another excellent interview conducted by one Carson Arnold, who also deserves a pat on the back.

 I put together this article because I could find very little about Steve on the Internet and thought it was a crime.
 I hope you agree with me that this begins to solve that crime.
 But it is only a beginning.
 Steve's still playing and will hopefully be recording again soon.
 Stay tuned.